Whistler-regulated MHD: Transport equations for electron thermal conduction in the high $\beta$ intracluster medium of galaxy clusters: Overview of the Electron Transport Equations

 In Eqs.~(\ref{energy_electrons})-(\ref{conductivity}) the $\alpha_i$ parameters labeled with subscripts are dimensionless and of order unity.
 They arise from averages of combinations of the scattering rates and powers of the particle velocity $v$ over Maxwellian distributions.
 Explicit expressions are given in Table \ref{alpha_params}.
 The total scattering rate $\nu_e=\nu_{ei}^e+\nu_{we}$ is evaluated at the electron thermal speed $v_{te}$ and

 The whistler scattering rate $\nu_{we}$ is given by the quasilinear form with $\varepsilon_w$ and $\varepsilon_B$ the energy densities of the whistler waves and the large scale magnetic field $B$, respectively \citep{Lee82,Schlickeiser89}, and $\Lambda$ is the Coulomb logarithm.
+We note that because we have discarded electron-electron the parallel conduction in Eq.~(\ref{conductivity}) does not reduce to the Spitzer value \citep{Hassam80}.
+As discussed in the Appendix, the parameter $\alpha_{12}$ can be corrected to produce the Spitzer value.
 In this overview of the transport equations we assume that the temperature gradient is everywhere negative so that only whistlers traveling in the positive direction along ${\bf B}_0$ are unstable.
 The general equations presented in the Appendix include waves propagating in both directions along ${\bf B}_0$.
 In the absence of scattering by whistlers the equation for $nT$ reduces to the one-dimensional (1D) Braginskii equation \citep{Braginskii65}.

 The advection of electron energy associated with the whistler wave propagation has been documented in PIC simulations \citep{Roberg-Clark18,Komarov18}.
 However, the whistler-driven advective heat flux becomes small when classical collisions dominate those associated with whistlers.
 This behavior was not explored in PIC simulations since classical collisions were not included.
 The thermal conduction term takes the classical form, being inversely proportional to the collision rate $\nu_e$.
 The collision rate includes both classical and whistler-driven scattering so that, even in the absence of classical collisions, whistler waves also produce diffusive transport.
-This result is consistent with the measured parallel diffusion of electrons scattered by heat-flux-driven whistlers in simulations \citep{Roberg-Clark18}.
+This result is consistent with the measured parallel diffusion of electrons scattered by heat-flux-driven whistlers in simulations \citep{Roberg-Clark18,Komarov18}.
 However, the diffusive contributions to heat flux associated with whistler scattering were missed in previous discussions of these simulations.
 A wave-driven flux with a form similar to that of Eq.~(\ref{heatflux}) also appears in equations describing the transport of cosmic rays \citep{Kulsrud69,Zweibel13,Thomas19}.